PublicRelease/FoodRecog/README.md

 # FoodRecog

 This project contains our codes for experiments on two datasets, i.e. VireoFood-172 and Food101 datasets.
+All codes are in Python3 language with networks implemented using Pytorch packages.
+They are tested on Ubuntu 16.04 with Cuda 8.0.

 The codes used for each dataset are organized in the respective folders, which has three categories:
 1. TextProcessing: that processes the ingredient text of the dataset to produce the data as input to our ingredient channel.